lyudmilalala/InsightProject-AllAnimeToday/README.md

 ## Start the application

-Get into the root folder of the repository and run `./src/BackEnd/run.sh`.
+Get into the root folder of the repository.
+Modify `./src/BackEnd/run.sh` according to comments and run it.
 You will get all VPC, S3 bucket, Postgres database, Lambda functions, CloudWatch events, and SNS topics set up.

 Get into your AWS console, go Lambda -> Functions, and in the designer part, add the correpsonding trigger to each function.